firavoyage/blogging/readme.md

   - `nat` belief of a tech entrepreneur
   - `florio` advice for the programming ride
   - `jiangyanyan` confused cs graduates in the time
+  - `naval` behind the creation of wealth
+  - `lixinye` the modern form of blood relations and love
   - ...
 - `blackboard` wax and wane
 - `quotes` (legacy) excerpts of the internet